ggrecow/SQAT/README.md

 # Works using SQAT

 We would be very happy to know that you find SQAT useful and have used it in your own work.
-In this case, please reach out so that we can feature your work here.
+In this case, please reach out so we can feature your work here.

 > Brandetti, L., Mulders, S. P., Merino-Martinez, R., Watson, S., & van Wingerden, J.-W. (2023).
 Multi-objective calibration of vertical-axis wind turbine controllers: balancing aero-servo-elastic performance and noise, [Wind Energy Science Discussions](https://doi.org/10.5194/wes-2023-154) [preprint].